MOQ2/Temp-brightness-measurment-with-LCD/README.md

 This project implements a dual-sensor system that measures temperature and ambient light levels, displaying the readings on an LCD screen.
 The system uses an Arduino board with temperature and light sensors, providing real-time environmental monitoring with a user-friendly display.

+## Demo Video

+Watch our system in action, demonstrating real-time temperature and brightness measurements displayed on the LCD.

 ## Features

 - Real-time temperature measurement in Celsius